onflow/cadence/docs/language.generated.md

 ### [](#interface-implementation)Interface Implementation

-Declaring that a type implements (conforms) to an interface is done in the type declaration of the composite data type (e.g., structure, resource):
+Declaring that a type implements (conforms) to an interface is done in the type declaration of the composite type (e.g., structure, resource):
-The kind and the name of the composite data type is followed by a colon (`:`) and the name of one or more interfaces that the composite data type implements.
+The kind and the name of the composite type is followed by a colon (`:`) and the name of one or more interfaces that the composite type implements.

 This will tell the checker to enforce any requirements from the specified interfaces onto the declared type.